unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

   // bookIDs='LUK,ACT,EPH,1TI,2TI,TIT,2JN,3JN' // NT
   // The above English book packages should all be finished or well along the way

+  // We can choose the forthcoming new TSV formats or the existing formats dataSet='OLD' // 'OLD' (Markdown TQ, TSV TN, etc.), 'NEW' (TSV TQ2, TN2, etc.), 'DEFAULT', or 'BOTH'

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList' displayType='SingleList'